finlabsuk/open-banking-connector/docs/configuration/software-statement-profiles-settings.md

 # Software statement profiles settings

-Software statement profiles settings are used to configure software statement profiles used by Open Banking Connector.
+Software statement profiles settings are used to configure software statement profiles for use by Open Banking Connector.

-A *software statement profile* is a set of settings comprising a software statement assertion (SSA) and information related to that SSA.
-It is identified by a user-defined profile ID.
-It references an associated [transport certificiate profile](./transport-certificate-profiles-settings.md) and an associated [signing certificate profile](./signing-certificate-profiles-settings.md).
-All three profiles may be created after e.g. getting a software statement assertion (SSA) and signed certificates using the [UK Open Banking Directory](https://www.openbanking.org.uk/directory/).
+In UK Open Banking, a software statement identifies a third-party provider (TPP) that can create bank registrations (OAuth2 clients) with banks and can be seen as a kind of "passport".
+A TPP can create multiple software statements and this is fully supported by Open Banking Connector.

+You should create the software statements you need in the [UK Open Banking Directory](https://www.openbanking.org.uk/directory/).
+From there, you can also generate a corresponding software statement assertion (SSA) for each.
+Each SSA can then be the basis of one or more software statement profiles in Open Banking Connector.

+A *software statement profile* is a group of settings comprising

+1. a software statement assertion (SSA)
+2. associated information which will be used for bank registrations that reference the software statement profile:

+    -  a [transport certificate profile](./transport-certificate-profiles-settings.md) specifying a transport key/certificate
+    - a [signing certificate profile](./signing-certificate-profiles-settings.md) which specifying a signing key/certificate
+    - a default redirect URL

+Transport certificate profiles and signing certificate profiles can be re-used between software statement profiles, i.e. referenced by more than one software statement profile.

+When creating a bank registration (OAuth2 client), a software statement profile is specified which configures the associated SSA, transport key-pair, signing key, etc.

 No software statement profiles are configured by default and you will require at least one in order to create a bank registration.

-Software statement profiles settings are defined in the [SoftwareStatementProfilesSettings](../../src/OpenBanking.Library.Connector/Models/Configuration/SoftwareStatementProfilesSettings.cs#L103) class.
+To create a software statement profile, simply decide upon an ID and configure minimally the settings lacking defaults [below](#settings).

+As your needs evolve you can create multiple software statement profiles to allow use of multiple SSAs and certs in different combinations etc.

+Software statement profiles are validated on application start-up so please be alert to warning and error messages related to these.

 ## Settings